-As we have demonstrated, there are strategies you can use to shorten your path to improving your top of the funnel metrics – be it a click through rate of your ads or install rate in the store.
+As we have demonstrated, there are strategies that you can use to shorten your path to improving your top-of-the-funnel metrics, be it improving the click-through rate of your ads or increasing the install rate in the store.

-Such research will help you to define your own “playfield” and give guidance to everyone involved in the creative process.
-Don’t restrict yourself too much, because only proper testing will establish what works.
+Conducting competition research will help you to define your own “playfield” and provide valuable guidance to everyone involved in the creative process.
+It’s essential not to limit yourself too rigidly, as proper testing is the key to determining what truly works.

 Spy on competitors!
 Understanding them is critical at helping you to define a unique position in the market for your mobile app or game.